 Trump’s moment in the Middle East

 United States President Donald Trump’s tour of the Middle East this week is his first international trip since he started his second term.
 Conspicuously absent from his itinerary, however, was Washington’s closest ally in the region: Israel.

-In the US and Israeli media, the apparent snub has fuelled talk of a growing rift between Trump and his Israeli counterpart, Benjamin Netanyahu.
+In the US and Israeli media, the apparent snub has fuelled talk of a growing rift between Trump and Israeli Prime Minister Benjamin Netanyahu.

 Contributors: